 Key differences between paid and the best free VPNs

 Now that we have gone over the ways on how free VPN services make money out of their users’ information, it’s clear that they are not a good choice for protecting yourself against cybersecurity threats and keeping your online activities anonymous.
 Keep in mind that running a dependable VPN network costs money.
 VPN companies are not charitable institutions and everything from running global servers, providing user support, and developing applications have a price, and users end up paying for them in one way or another.

 So how is a paid VPN service any different?
 Well, quite a lot as you might imagine and we highly recommend them for the following reasons:

 - Paid VPN services use top-tier digital security protocols because that is the single product or service they offer.
-Such protocols include Advanced Encryption Standard such as 256-bit AES, VPN Tunnelling and “end-to-end” encryption.
+Such protocols include Advanced Encryption Standards such as 256-bit AES, VPN Tunnelling, and “end-to-end” encryption.
 These features make it extremely difficult (if not impossible) for unscrupulous individuals to get hold of sensitive user information online.

 - No limitations in terms of bandwidth and speed.
 Such tactics are only purposely employed by some free VPN companies to compel their users to upgrade to a paid plan.